 DIDs provide a way to go from a globally-unique, platform-agnostic string identifier to a DID document containing public keys for signature verification and encryption.
 Ceramic is capable of supporting any DID method implementation.
 Below, find the DID methods that are currently supported by Ceramic:

 - 3ID DID Method: A DID method that uses Ceramic's Tile Document StreamType to represent a mutable DID document.
 3IDs are typically used for end-user accounts.
-When 3IDs are used in conjunction with IDX and the 3ID Keychain (as is implemented in 3ID Connect), a 3ID can easily be controlled with any number of blockchain accounts from any L1 or L2 network.
+When 3IDs are used in conjunction with the Identity Index protocol and the 3ID Keychain (as is implemented in 3ID Connect), a 3ID can easily be controlled with any number of blockchain accounts from any L1 or L2 network.
 This provides a way to unify a user's identity across all other platforms.

 - Key DID Method: A DID method statically generated from any Ed25519 key pair.
 Key DIDs are typically used for developer accounts.
 Key DID is lightweight, but the drawback is that its DID document is immutable and has no ability to rotate keys if it is compromised.